SondreUM/UiTHack25/noob/noob4/writeup/README.md

-# Noob - Noob1
+# Noob - Noob4

 > > Noob - *points/solves*
 >
-> A rivaling gang stolen your flag.
-You need to get it back.
-Are you up for the challenge?
+> Shit!
+The constant back and forth with the flag has corrupted it.
+I'm trying to read it, but it just doesn't work!
 >
-> You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
+> You can connect to the server with the following command `ssh noob4@uithack.td.org.uit.no -p 6003`
 >
-> The password is `noobyPenguin`
+> The password is the flag from the previous noob challenge.
 >
-> Read up on the "cat" command if you are not familiar with it.
->
 > Use command `exit` to disconnect from the server when you are done.

 ## Writeup

-Log into the server with the given command `ssh noob1@uithack.td.org.uit.no -p 6000` using `noobyPenguin` as password.
+Log into the server with the given command `ssh noob4@uithack.td.org.uit.no -p 6003` using `UiTHack25{Nev3r_f0rg3771_ctrl_shift_del}` as password.

-There is a file `flag.txt` that can be seen using `ls`.

-Print out the file's contents using `cat flag.txt`.
+There are multiple flags there, but the only one actually containing the flag is "-flag.txt ".

+The dash and the space in teh file name makes it unable to be read as usual with `cat -flag.txt `

+Instead we have to use `--` to cancel out the dash, and then use quotationmarks to speify that there is a space character

 ```
+cat -- "-flag.txt "
 UiTHack25{C4t_W0rk5_W0nd3rs}
 ```